YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 YottaDB
 -------------

 `YottaDB <http://yottadb.com>`_ is a language-agnostic, `hierarchical key-value, NoSQL database <https://yottadb.com/product/how-it-works/>`_ engine developed and released by YottaDB LLC.
-For historical reasons a key-value relationship such as `["^Population","Belgium",13670000]` can be written as `^Population("Belgium")=13670000` and referred to as a *global variable node*, with `^Population` referred to as a *global variable*.
-The caret (`"^"`) at the beginning of the variable name makes it a database reference, with the node accessible to all processes accessing the database file in which the node resides and persistent beyond the lifetime of any process.
+For historical reasons a key-value relationship such as :code:`["^Population","Belgium",13670000]` can be written as :code:`^Population("Belgium")=13670000` and referred to as a *global variable node*, with :code:`^Population` referred to as a *global variable*.
+The caret (:code:`"^"`) at the beginning of the variable name makes it a database reference, with the node accessible to all processes accessing the database file in which the node resides and persistent beyond the lifetime of any process.
 [Although not relevant to the Acculturation Workshop, omitting the caret makes the variable a *local variable* which is accessible only within a process and whose lifetime is the lifetime of the process.]

 As shown in the link, the nodes of a variable can also be visualized as a tree.
-As variable names are case-sensitive, `^Population`, `^population`, and `^POPULATION` are all different variables.
+As variable names are case-sensitive, :code:`^Population`, :code:`^population`, and :code:`^POPULATION` are all different variables.

 Software is released at `https://gitlab.com/YottaDB/DB/YDB <https://gitlab.com/YottaDB/DB/YDB>`_.